constant-flow/WLED/usermods/playback_recordings/readme.md

 1. via `-D WLED_USE_SD_MMC` when connected via MMC or
 1. via `-D WLED_USE_SD_SPI` when connected via SPI (use usermod page to setup SPI pins)

-## ⚙️ Setup a playback of a recording on a preset
+## ⚙️ Setup a playback of a recording with a preset

 - Go to `[WLED-IP]/edit` and upload a recording file to flash memory (LittleFS), e.g. `record.tpm2` or any other file with a supported file format
 - The file extension encodes the format used to decode the animation